-Where Are We In The COVID-19 Vaccine Race?
+Where Are We in the Covid-19 Vaccine Race?

 WHAT ABOUT MODERNA?

-Moderna Inc came a close second to Pfizer in many countries after it released a full data analysis for a late-stage trial on Nov.
+Moderna Inc was a close second to Pfizer in many countries after it released a full data analysis for a late-stage trial on Nov.
 30 showing a 94.1% efficacy rate for its vaccine.

-The United States authorised Moderna’s vaccine on Dec.
-19 while Canada approved the shot on Dec.
-23 and the EMA will do so on Jan.
+The United States authorised Moderna's vaccine on Dec.
+19, while Canada approved the shot on Dec.
+23 and the European Medicines Agency (EMA) will do so on Jan.
 6.

-The UK’s approval for AstraZeneca’s vaccine is a major win for a shot seen as crucial for mass immunisations even as questions have swirled about the robustness of its trial data.
+India approval of a two-dose version of AstraZeneca's vaccine, COVISHIELD, which has also been given the green light by Britain, Argentina and El Salvador, is a major win for a shot seen as crucial for mass immunisations.

-The British company announced interim late-stage trial data on Nov.
-23 showing a half-dose followed by a full dose had a 90% success rate while two full doses were 62% effective.
-The more successful outcome, however, emerged in a much smaller number of participants, and AstraZeneca is conducting more testing to see if that success rate holds up in a wider population of volunteers.
+Questions about the robustness of its trial data have complicated the approval process.

-The questions over the most effective dosing pattern have complicated the approval process.
-While India is conducting an accelerated review, it has asked for more data.
-AstraZeneca is also in discussions with the EMA, which is conducting a rolling review of the vaccine.
+The British company announced interim late-stage trial data in November showing two full doses were 62% effective while a half-dose followed by a full dose had a 90% success rate – but UK regulators the more successful outcome had not stood up to analysis.

-India is expected to make a decision on whether to approve for the two full-dose regimen of the shot soon.
-Its review does not include the more effective dosage.
+AstraZeneca is also in discussions with the European Union's European Medicines Agency, which is conducting a rolling review of the vaccine.

 WHO ELSE IS IN THE RUNNING?

-U.S. drugmaker Johnson & Johnson plans to deliver trial data in January 2021, teeing it up for U.S. authorization in February if its shot is effective.
+U.S. drugmaker Johnson & Johnson plans to deliver trial data in January, teeing it up for U.S. authorisation in February if its shot is effective.
 It reduced the enrolment target for its clinical trial to 40,000 volunteers from 60,000 on Dec.
-9, potentially speeding results which are tied to how quickly participants become infected.
+9, potentially speeding results that are tied to how quickly participants become infected.

 U.S. firm Novavax is running a late-stage trial in Britain with data due in the first quarter of 2021.
 It expects to start a large-scale trial in the United States this month.